Ancient Vessels

 America's Cup Winner

-In 1983, the 12-meter sloop Australia II, skippered by John Bertrand, broke the longest-running winning streak in the history of sport.
-She defeated the United States defender Liberty and taking the America's Cup from the United States for the first time in 132 years.
+In 1983, the 12-meter sloop Australia II broke the longest-running winning streak in the history of sport.
+She defeated the United States defender Liberty and took the America's Cup from the United States for the first time ever in the sport's history of 132 years.

-The keel is somewhat shorter than a regular keel....
-It's narrower where it leaves the hull, and long at the bottom....
-For about half of its length on the bottom it has protrusions that stick out on each side; they poke down at about 20 degrees, and they are about a meter wide and about two or three meters long.
+Australia II's radically designed "winged keel" was perhaps the most decisive factor contributing to the spectacular victory.
+It is somewhat shorter than a regular keel.
+It's narrower where it leaves the hull, and long at the bottom.
+For about half of its length on the bottom it has protrusions that stick out on each side.
+The protrusions poke down at about 20 degrees.

 The first of the seven America's Cup races took place on September 14, with the defender Liberty, Dennis Conner at the helm, defeating Australia II by a margin of 1 minute, 10 seconds.
 Liberty took the second race with a lead of 1:33, but the third race was called because neither vessel finished within the 5-hour, 15-minute time limit.
 When the race was called, Australia II was nearly 6 minutes ahead of Liberty.